 - Annual phlox or Drummond’s phlox (Phlox drummondii) grows as an annual rather than a perennial, unlike most other phlox species.
 Annual phlox rarely grows taller than 2 feet in height.
 Most varieties are not very heat tolerant, but in warmer regions you may find the heat-tolerant varieties for sale.
 Plant in well-draining soil in a site that gets partial sun and doesn’t stay too wet.

 - Garden phlox or Summer phlox (Phlox paniculata) is the tallest phlox in cultivation and is probably the species that most folks have in their gardens.
 It grows in clumps that reach between 3 and 5 feet in height and produces panicles of flowers in mid- to late summer.
 Though tolerant of most lighting, it grows and flowers best in partial to full sun.
 It has a reputation for being very susceptible to powdery mildew, but resistant varieties are available.

 - ‘David’ has bright white flowers and is resistant to powdery mildew.

 - ‘Jeana’, another mildew-resistant variety, produces panicles of petite purplish flowers—similar in appearance to a butterfly bush.

 The phlox listed above are just a few of the many species out there.
 Others of interest to gardeners may be Carolina phlox (P. carolina), Meadow or Spotted phlox (P. maculata), and Sand phlox (P. bifida).

 Wit & Wisdom

-Native Americans called April’s full Moon the “Full Pink Moon” because it heralded the appearance of the moss pink, or wild ground phlox—one of the first spring flowers.
+- April’s full Moon has traditionally been called the “Full Pink Moon” because it heralded the appearance of the “moss pink,” or wild ground phlox—one of the first spring flowers.